Zahra Mahmoudjafari, PharmD, Chair

 Related Meetings and Groups

-The combined annual meetings of ASBMT and the Center for International Blood and Marrow Transplant Research will take place Feb.
+The combined annual meetings of ASTCT and the Center for International Blood and Marrow Transplant Research will take place Feb.
 22-26, 2017, in Orlando, Florida.
-Online conference registration, abstract submission and hotel reservations will be available at a later date, with updates provided on the TCT Meetings of ASBMT and CIBMTR page.
+Online conference registration, abstract submission and hotel reservations will be available at a later date, with updates provided on the TCT Meetings of ASTCT and CIBMTR page.

 The International Society of Oncology Pharmacy Practitioners (ISOPP) connects oncology pharmacy experts from around the world.
 Through the society’s symposia, journal (JOPP), newsletters and website, members can access leading-edge oncology knowledge, best practices and essential professional networks.
 Visit the ISOPP website and become a member today!